 Finger Brushing

-The Jain religious community in India traditionally cleans teeth using the fingers, rubbing a paste of plant materials, herbs, or ash across the tooth surfaces.
-While this may sound insufficient, finger rubbing can effectively remove soft plaque when done thoroughly — the finger follows the contours of the tooth surface more naturally than a rigid brush, and the pressure is easier to control.
+The Jain religious community in India traditionally cleans teeth with the fingers, rubbing a paste of plant materials, herbs, or ash across the tooth surfaces.
+While this may sound too simple to work, finger rubbing can effectively remove soft plaque when done thoroughly.
+The finger follows the contours of the tooth surface more naturally than a rigid brush, and the pressure is easier to control.
+Many ancient peoples used finger rubbing with abrasive pastes as their main cleaning method.
+The abrasive material — crushed shells, chalk, fine sand, bone ash — provided the mechanical cleaning action, and added plant extracts gave it antimicrobial benefit.

 Charcoal and Ash

-Activated charcoal has had a recent revival as a trendy teeth-whitening ingredient, but people have used charcoal and ash to clean teeth for thousands of thousands of years.
+Activated charcoal has had a recent revival as a trendy teeth-whitening ingredient, but people have used charcoal and ash to clean teeth for thousands of years.
 Charcoal provides a mildly abrasive surface that removes staining and plaque from tooth surfaces.
-The alkaline nature of wood ash creates an oral environment that inhibits the acid-producing bacteria responsible for cavities.
+The alkaline nature of wood ash creates an oral environment that limits the acid-producing bacteria that cause cavities.
+Traditional preparations often combined ash or charcoal with herbal powders, salt, or plant oils to create pastes or powders applied with a finger or cloth.
+The Roman mix of bone ash and oyster shell powder served a similar abrasive cleaning role.

 Salt